izzy2lost/UnrealEngineUWP/README.md

     -   If you'd prefer not to use Git, you can get the source with the **Download ZIP** button on the right.
 Note that the zip utility built in to Windows marks the contents of .zip files downloaded from the Internet as unsafe to execute, so right-click the .zip file and select **Properties…** and **Unblock** before decompressing it.

-1. Install **Visual Studio 2022** or **Visual Studio 2019**.
+1. Install **Visual Studio 2022**.

-    All desktop editions of Visual Studio 2022 and 2019 can build UE5, including [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs), which is free for small teams and individual developers.
+    All desktop editions of Visual Studio 2022, **17.4** or later, **17.8** recommended, can build UE5, including [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs), which is free for small teams and individual developers.

     To install the correct components for UE5 development, please see [Setting Up Visual Studio](https://docs.unrealengine.com/en-US/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/).